SURGICAL TECHNOLOGIST

 Hybrid Learning

-The Surgical Technologist program is taught using a hybrid learning environment.
+The Surgical Technology associate degree program is taught using a hybrid learning environment.
 All hybrid courses will utilize online and in-person instruction.
 Lectures may be offered on campus or remotely via a Learning Management System (LMS).
-Laboratory classes and practical training will be held on campus or at a clinical site.
+Most laboratory classes and practical training will be held on campus or at a clinical site.

 Online classes will be taught synchronously.
 Synchronous instruction is real-time instruction that requires students to attend classes at scheduled times.